ebzzry/ebzzry.github.io/eo/fkd/kvm.md

     -soundhw all

-Ĉiom da aŭdia pelilo ŝaltu.
+Ĉiom da aŭdiaj peliloj ŝaltu.

     -vga qxl